adobe/aepsdk-roku/Documentation/media-migration.md

 m.adbmobile.updateCurrentPlayhead(<CURRENT_PLAYHEAD_INTEGER_VALUE>)
 ```

-**AEP SDK**
+**AEP Roku SDK**

 > [!IMPORTANT]
 > Playhead value is expected in the XDM data for all the API calls.
-AEP SDK requires calling ping event with latest playhead value every second as a proxy for updateCurrentPlayhead API.
+AEP Roku SDK requires calling ping event with latest playhead value every second as a proxy for updateCurrentPlayhead API.

 ```brightscript
 playheadUpdatePingXDM = {